Privacy Policy

 • to verify your identity using electronic verification from time to time.
 Any personal data received from you for the specific purpose of proving your identity will be processed only for the purposes of preventing money laundering or terrorist financing (as detailed above), unless any additional use is permitted by law or you consent to us using it for a different purpose

-• to send you or email or post any relevant information on our services and events that may be of interest to you using the email and/or postal address which you have provided, but only if you have given us your consent to do so or we are otherwise able to do so in accordance with applicable Data Protection Legislation
+• to send you or email or post any relevant information on our services and to invite you to events and networking opportunities that may be of interest to you (such as our email briefings, podcasts and other news) using the email and/or postal address which you have provided, but only if you have given us your consent to do so or we are otherwise able to do so in accordance with applicable Data Protection Legislation

-• to manage and administer any events (either virtual or in person) hosted or sponsored by us
+• to manage and administer any events (either virtual or in person) hosted or sponsored by us, including managing your communication preferences, for example, if you opt out from our mailings, to operate suppression lists to ensure that you do not receive marketing communications from us

 • to process any job application you (or your representative) has submitted